 Metabolic flexibility refers to how efficiently your body can switch between using carbs or fats for fuel.
-Simply put, are you a fat burner or sugar burner?
-Being metabolically flexible has been shown to improve overall health and wellness by boosting insulin sensitivity, reducing the risk of disease, and training your body to adapt to the different metabolic demands you out on it every meal.
+Simply put, are you a fat burner or a sugar burner?
+Being metabolically flexible has been shown to improve overall health and wellness by boosting insulin sensitivity, reducing the risk of disease, and training your body to adapt to the different metabolic demands you put on it every meal.

 Metabolic inflexibility is the limited ability to switch from one fuel source to the other.

 If you are metabolically inflexible generally you feel pretty poor: fatigue, weight gain, brain fog, poor sleep, low mood or depression, poor cognitive function, and shortness of breath.
 Over 90 million people are pre-diabetic.